aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/delimiterequationnode/_index.md

 ### getLength() {#getLength--}

+<b>@deprecated.</b> Please use the 'length' property instead.
 Gets the length of the characters.

 ```javascript
 getLength() : number;